Oktoberfest & Bamberg: Best of Bavaria Beer Tour

 This afternoon, there will be an optional tour of the the BMW Welt Museum, which is a must-see for automobile enthusiasts.
 Right next door is the Olympiapark, home of the 1972 Summer Olympics.

-Thursday • Munich This morning we embark by train on a pilgrimage to the Andech’s Monestery and brewery situated high on a mountain overlooking scenic Lake Ammersee and the majestic Alps.
+Thursday • Munich This morning we embark by train on a pilgrimage to the Andechs Monestery and brewery situated high on a mountain overlooking scenic Lake Ammersee and the majestic Alps.
 Here, the monks have successfully combined tradition with technology to produce a line of world-class beers.
 This afternoon, you’ll have lunch and enjoy their fine lineup of monastic brews.
+On our way back to Munich, we'll visit one of Germany's newer breweries, Braukraft, which is part owned by our friend Kirsten Rhein, originally from Cincinnatti.
+Here are some of the beers they brew.
 Upon our return you are on your own for dinner and to take another crack at Oktoberfest or perhaps visit Wiesenzelt in the Löwenbräu Keller on Stiglmaierplatz, which is a quick tram ride away.
 The festivities, music, dancing, and of course beer, go on all night here!
+(Company beer at Andechs)